SAML-Toolkits/python3-saml/README.md

   print ', '.join(errors)
 ```

 ### SP Key rollover ###

 If you plan to update the SP x509cert and privateKey you can define the new x509cert as $settings['sp']['x509certNew'] and it will be
 published on the SP metadata so Identity Providers can read them and get ready for rollover.

+### IdP with multiple certificates ###

+In some scenarios the IdP uses different certificates for
+signing/encryption, or is under key rollover phase and more than one certificate is published on IdP metadata.

+In order to handle that the toolkit offers the $settings['idp']['x509certMulti'] parameter.

+When that parameter is used, 'x509cert' and 'certFingerprint' values will be ignored by the toolkit.

+The 'x509certMulti' is an array with 2 keys:
+- 'signing'.
+An array of certs that will be used to validate IdP signature
+- 'encryption' An array with one unique cert that will be used to encrypt data to be sent to the IdP.

 ### Main classes and methods ###